What was the inspiration for GiveToBenefit?

 No, we do not charge a fee to the

 non-profit.
-All we ask is that they work closely with us to make
+All we ask is that they work hard to make their

 We create online campaigns that are